knuth-konrad/mssqldatatotext/Readme.md

 ## Installation

-None - simply extract the contens of file `MsSqlDataToText.rar` into a directory, edit the included sample configuration accordingly and start the application.
+None - simply extract the contents of file `MsSqlDataToText.rar` into a directory, edit the included sample configuration accordingly and start the application.

 ## Known limitations